Example: MultiDAQ

 Build the Software

-1. Open Folder: Open the design-resources/ExampleProjects/MultiDAQ/XEM8320/software/chromium folder in Visual Studio Code.
+1. Open Folder: Open the ExampleProjects/MultiDAQ/XEM8320/software/FP-Platform folder in Visual Studio Code.
 This file is located in the MultiDAQExampleDesign-vX.Y release Source Code.

-2. Install Dependencies: Run npm install within the Visual Studio command terminal.
+2. Install Dependencies: Run npm install within a Visual Studio command terminal.

-3. Build Project: Run npm run build within the Visual Studio command terminal.
+3. Build Project: Run npm run pack within a Visual Studio command terminal.

-4. Locate Output: The index.html file is generated to the build folder.
+4. Locate Output: The app.asar file is located in the output folder.

 Gateware Architecture Reference